fluent/diagtool/README.md

 # Fluentd Diagnostic Tool

 The diagtool enable users to automate the date collection which is required for trouble shooting.
 The data collected by diagtool include the configuration and log files of the td-agent and diagnostic information of operating system such as network and memory status and stats.
 In some cases, configuration and log files contains the security sensitive information, such as IP addresses and Hostname.
-The diagtool also provides the functions to generate mask on IP addresses, Hostname(in FQDN style) and user defined keywords described in the collected data.<br>
+The diagtool also provides the functions to generate mask on IP addresses, Hostname(in FQDN style) and user defined keywords described in the collected data.
-The scope of data collection:<br>
+The scope of data collection:
 - TD Agent information
   - configuration files (*)
   - log files (*)